The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force: Introduction

 \section{Introduction}

-As known~(see~\cite{icikson:books:01:vol:01}), the Casimir forces are called the forces of attraction that arise between neutral metalic mirrors at a small distance among them.
-These forces have the quantum-electrodynamic origin; despite the smallness of them, their dependence on distance between mirrors (inverse proportionality of 4th degree) has been experimentally determined.
+As known~(see~\cite{icikson:books:01:vol:01}), the Casimir forces are called the forces of attraction that arise between neutral metallic mirrors at a small distance among them.
+These forces have the quantum-electrodynamic origin; despite the smallness of them, their dependence on distance between mirrors (inverse proportionality of \(4\)th degree) has been experimentally determined.
 Here the e.\nobreak-m. field in the article is understood as a fundamentally quantum object that has no classic limit.

-\begin{Note*} Majorana equations of e.\nobreak-m. field~(see~\cite{axiezer:book:1981:01}) not contain Planck constant $\hbar$ as well as the usual Maxwell equations.
-However the photon spin is not $1$, but is $\hbar$, which is why there should be a multiplier $\hbar$ in the l.h.s. and r.h.s. in the Majorana equations; these equations turn out to be equivalent to the previous ones only when $\hbar \neq 0$~(for $\hbar = 0$ the Maxwell equations just disappear).
-Therefore the Maxwell equations describes a quantum object not dependencing on quantity $\hbar \neq 0$ and therefore that has no classic analogue.
-Cf. with last section of this article. \end{Note*}
+\begin{Note*} Majorana equations of e.\nobreak-m. field~(see~\cite{axiezer:book:1981:01}) not contain Planck constant~\(\hbar\) as well as the usual Maxwell equations.
+However the photon spin is not~\(1\), but is~\(\hbar\), which is why there should be a multiplier~\(\hbar\) in the l.h.s. and r.h.s. in the Majorana equations; these equations turn out to be equivalent to the previous ones only when~\(\hbar \neq 0\)~(for~\(\hbar = 0\) the Maxwell equations just disappear).

-In the article, Casimir force is interpreted as result of a energy macroscopic measurement of quantum e.\nobreak-m. field between mirrors that are such a classic apparatus realizing this measuring.
-In the article, uses generalized method of describing e.\nobreak-m. field, in which the retarded Green function of the field is understood as the functional on bump (test) functions~(see~\cite{gelfand:books:02:iss:01}).
-Here the article turns out to be an illustration of the importance of the previously obtained result~(see~\cite{bejlinson:article:inproc:2018:01, bejlinson:article:inproc:2018:02}) on the possibility of the quantum-theoretic expansion of concept the state of a quantum e.\nobreak-m. field to generalized nonlocal states on «Feynman paths» as functionals on bump functions.

-\begin{Note*} This possibility is connected with the existence of the continuation of the generalized Cauchy\nobreak-Maxwell premeasure of cylindric sets of trajectories of the photon corresponding to the retarded Green function for Majorana\nobreak-Maxwell equations to countably additive generalized Cauchy\nobreak-Maxwell measure in the space dual to a Hilbert space of instantaneous velocities of the photon.
-Note that this possibility arose due to the fact that the generalized measures of the cylindric sets of trajectories of the photon with enough remote bases turn out to be purely imaginary of the same sign~(see~\cite{gelfand:books:02:iss:04, bejlinson:article:inproc:2018:01}). \end{Note*}

-Here in result of the energy classical measurement of resulting quantum e.\nobreak-m. field, which is eigen for the Hamilton operator and therefore not collapsing this field during this measurement~(see~\cite{shiff:book:1984:01}), that yields to constant in time the Casimir force.
-The existence of this force is understood not only as the evidence of the photon state existence on «Feynman path», but also as the evidence of reality for the generalized state existence of e.\nobreak-m. field in all the space, rather than only on the light cone.
-Since the considered problem obviously one-dimensionally the generalized Green function of arbitrary e.\nobreak-m. field depending only on~$z$ variable is constructed and studied at beginning.